-The young shoots, know as spears are cooked as a vegetable.
+The young shoots, commonly know as spears are cooked as a vegetable.
 They are harvested by cutting them off at the base soon after they have sprouted and while they are still young and tender.
-They are usually prepared steamed or stir-fried.
+They are then usually prepared steamed or stir-fried.

-It is sometimes cultivated on steeply sloping hillsides in tropical areas to prevent soil erosion, which it does very well by forming dense clumps.
+Asparagus is sometimes cultivated on steeply sloping hillsides in tropical areas to prevent soil erosion, which it does very well by forming dense clumps.

-The spears contain very high levels of Folate as well as high levels of Vitamins A, B1 (Thiamine), B2 (Riboflavin), B3 (Niacin), B6 (Pyridoxine), C (Ascorbic acid), E, K and Biotin.
+The spears also contain very high levels of Folate as well as high levels of Vitamins A, B1 (Thiamine), B2 (Riboflavin), B3 (Niacin), B6 (Pyridoxine), C (Ascorbic acid), E, K and Biotin.

 New plants can also be grown from seed, but this results in both male and female plants being produced, which adds the risk of the seed being dispersed outside of cultivation and causing a weed problem.
 Good practice is to cultivate only male plants, which also give the highest yields.
-Hybrid, all-male varieties reported to give good yields in Hawaii include, ‘Apollo’, ‘Atlas' and ‘UC157', which is also the variety commonly cultivated in subtropical Australia.
+Hybrid, all-male varieties reported to give good yields in Hawaii include, ‘Apollo’, ‘Atlas’, and ‘UC157', which is also the variety commonly cultivated in subtropical Australia.

 Asparagus is a hungry feeder, requiring free-draining, manure-rich loamy soils of a slightly acid to slightly alkaline nature, generally with a pH of 6.0 to 7.5 for good growth and shoot production.
 It does best on sites with full to partial sun exposure and with mulching to minimise soil water loss.